diatomzone/diatomzone.github.io/collections/_wikipages/canyon-crossroads/100-oridoti.md

     pronouns: they
     occupation: hunter
   abilities:
-    weapon: crowbar, anything they can get their hands on
+    weapon: crowbar, pistol, anything they can get their hands on
-    magic: ultra beam
+    magic: ultra beam?
     horse: none
 ---